ICE9-Robotics/isotope_firmware/README.md

 - DRV8434S
 - Adafruit_NeoPixel

-To install them, in the Arduino IDE go to Sketch> Include Libary> Manage Libaries and select and install the previous Libraries
+To install them, in the Arduino IDE go to Sketch> Include Libary> Manage Libaries, search the names, select and install the latest versions.

-# isotope_firmware
+## Upload isotope firmware

+Once preparation work is completed, open Isotope_Breakout.ino in Arduino IDE.

+Select the correct port and board from Tools menu and then select Upload.